markov42/Computer-Graphics-Portfolio/README.md

 ## How to Access the Code

 Interested in diving deeper into the code behind these projects?
 I'm happy to share the code with potential employers and collaborators.
-Please reach out to me via email at [jingliu597@gmail.com](mailto:jingliu597@gmail.com) to request access to the private repository containing the code.
+Please reach out to me via email at [jingliu597@gmail.com](mailto:jingliu597@gmail.com) to request access to my private repository containing the code.

 ## Projects